All Books

 Key Takeaways

-• Let go of past regrets and focus on what truly matters now.
+• Let go of past regrets and focus on what truly matters to you now.

-• Build a lasting legacy by deepening relationships and living with purpose.
+• Build a lasting legacy by living intentionally and with clear purpose.

 Who Should Read